billzayy/social-media-apis/post-service/README.md

-# Chat Service - Social Media Apis Golang
+# Post Service - Social Media Apis Golang

-This service is created for Get and Send Chat APIs with Websocket server.
+This service is created for CRUD Post APIs and Interact APIs

-Using: Supabase Postgres, Redis, Websocket, RabbitMq JWT and GoLang to build.
+Using: Supabase Postgres, Redis and GoLang to build.

 ***P/S***: If you want to develop your own api with this project, please add file `.env` into [`./internal`](./internal/) and fill the file with [`Preparation for Develop`](#preparation-for-develop) below.